carlos8f/salty/README.md

 ### release 4.0

+- now you can regenerate your decryption key with `salty init --regen`
-- Switch to base58-encoding for everything but hashes
+- switch to base58-encoding for everything but hashes
-- Hashes are now hex-encoded
+- hashes are now hex-encoded
 - `\r\n` newlines in header/PEM changed to `\n`
 - Custom header support for encryption or signing
 - import now dedupes on verifyPk/email